hlgr360/so-simple-theme/_posts/blog/2019-10-08-cloning-git-projects.md

 ---
 layout: post
-title: "Scripted cloning multi-repo projects"
+title: "Scripted cloning of multi-repo projects"
 categories: blog
-excerpt: "Or what changing job and devops have in common"
+excerpt: "What changing jobs and devops have in common"
 tags: [development]
 author: hlgr360
 share: true